microsoft/Dynamics365FO-AppChecker/README.md

 ## Using

-* First, you will need to have a BaseX server installed on a server that can be reached from the computer on which you are running this extension.
+* First, you will need to have the BaseX functionality installed on the computer running this extension.
 BaseX is open source and can be installed from here: www.basex.org.
-You will be given instructions the first time you use the application checker.
+You will be given installation instructions the first time you use the application checker.
 * You then need to extract the ASTs for the source code that you are looking at.
 This happens automatically during building of the deployable backage.
 The X++ compiler now supports generating the XML artifacts as a by product of compilation.

 ## Known Issues